sangoi-exe/prodigy/README.md

+> [!IMPORTANT]
+> This repository is a fork.
+Modifications are available in the [multiple-param-groups branch](https://github.com/sangoi-exe/prodigy/tree/multiple-param-groups).

 # Prodigy: An Expeditiously Adaptive Parameter-Free Learner

 [![Downloads](https://static.pepy.tech/badge/prodigyopt)](https://pepy.tech/project/prodigyopt) [![Downloads](https://static.pepy.tech/badge/prodigyopt/month)](https://pepy.tech/project/prodigyopt)

 This is the official repository used to run the experiments in the paper that proposed the Prodigy optimizer.
 The optimizer is implemented in PyTorch.